• Features

 Implementation tactics:

-• Answer common or specific customer questions through high-ranking how-to content
+• Share how-to and educational content that answers common or specific customer questions

-• Optimize product pages with detailed descriptions and customer reviews that include relevant keywords
+• Optimize product pages with persuasive descriptions, customer reviews, and relevant keywords

-• Build backlinks through guest posting on industry blogs and digital PR outreach
+• Secure backlinks through guest posting on authoritative industry blogs and digital PR outreach

-• Repurpose top-performing content into videos, social posts, and email newsletters
+• Repurpose high-ranking blog posts into videos, social media posts, and email newsletters

-An outdoor gear retailer created a comprehensive camping checklist guide that ranks first for “camping essentials.”
-It drives 12,000 monthly visitors at zero acquisition cost, with 3.2% converting to its email list.
+An outdoor gear retailer published a detailed camping checklist guide that ranks for “camping essentials.”
+It drives 12,000 monthly visitors, achieves 3.2% email list conversion rate, and captures 384 new subscribers at zero CAC.

 Image via Databox